johnathan-convertino-afrl/hanpilot_docs/HOWTO_AD_BOOTFS.md

 3. Checkout the HDL repo that matches your version of vivado.
     - git checkout master
 4. Build the project needed using make.
-    - make -C projects/adrv9371x/hanpilot/
+    - make adrv9371x.hanpilot
 5. Wait for make to finish executing the build.
 6. Navigate to projects/adrv9371x/hanpilot/output_files
     - cd projects/adrv9371x/hanpilot/output_files
 7. Run the quartus convert programming command
     - quartus_cpf -c --hps -o bitstream_compression=on adrv9371x_hanpilot.sof hanpilot.rbf
 8. Copy the rbf files to the uboot directory.
-    - cp adrv9371x_hanpilot.* /your/path/of/git/u-boot-socfpga
+    - cp hanpilot.*.rbf /your/path/of/git/u-boot-socfpga
 10. Move to uboot folder(see Build uboot for obtaining the source).
   - cd /your/path/of/git/u-boot-socfpga
 11. Create itb file for uboot to use for fpga programming.